 - Code of Conduct

+- Supplier Code of Conduct

 - Environmental policy

+Procurement policy

+- Anti-Corruption Guidelines

+Whistleblowing policy

 - Procurement policy

 - Product and Quality policy

-- Supplier Code of Conduct

-- Anti-Corruption Guidelines

-- Whistleblowing policy

 We also practice corporate due diligence by addressing responsible sourcing management, strategic risk assessment and anti-corruption as an example.
-In 2019 we also implemented an ethics hotline and a whistleblowing policy.
-We comply with all relevant legislation and engage in analysis and guidance with subsidiaries on common market
+We comply with all relevant legislation and engage in analysis and guidance with subsidiaries on common market conditions.